 There’s no doubt about it: The 24-48 shift is incredibly long and physically demanding.
 But, let’s take a look at the possible benefits that can come along with it.

 - There are fewer shift changes.
-As we mentioned, when talking about the shorter shifts, there’s always a risk of mistakes when it comes to frequent shift changes.
+When compared to a 12-hour or shorter shift, there’s always a risk of mistakes when it comes to frequent shift changes.
 With a 24-hour shift, there’s less crossover of firefighters and more time and dedication to tasks and jobs.

 - Less time commuting than the day/night schedule.
 Instead of working 12 shifts every 24 days on the day/night schedule, you’ll be working 8 shifts every 24 days (though they are longer shifts).
 This means less time and money for your commute to work.